SachinSethi99/SaberTesting/README.md

 ### Install Required Packages
 Python
-Navigate to the project root directory and install the required packages:

-pip install requests beautifulsoup4 psycopg2-binary aiohttp tqdm
+Navigate to the project root directory and install the required packages: pip install requests beautifulsoup4 psycopg2-binary aiohttp tqdm

-Run the Scraper
+## Run the Scraper
-Navigate to the bbc-scraper-frontend directory and run the scraper script to populate the database:
+Navigate to the bbc-scraper-frontend directory and run the scraper script to populate the database: cd bbc-scraper-frontend python scraper.py

-cd bbc-scraper-frontend
-python scraper.py
-Next.js Frontend
+## Next.js Frontend
 ### Install Dependencies
-Navigate to the bbc-scraper-frontend directory:
+Navigate to the bbc-scraper-frontend directory: cd bbc-scraper-frontend

-cd bbc-scraper-frontend
 ### Install the necessary Node.js packages:
 yarn install
 Start Development Server
 Run the development server:
 yarn dev
 Open your browser and navigate to http://localhost:3000 to view the application.

 ### Usage
 The homepage will display a list of scraped articles.
 Each article has a "Delete" button that allows you to remove the article from the database.

+### Verify the Database
+You can use the following query to check if the articles are present in the database:
+SELECT * FROM public.articles
+ORDER BY id ASC;

 ### Troubleshooting
 Ensure the PostgreSQL database is running and accessible.